Men’s Health in Chula Vista: Obesity, Diabetes & Heart Disease

 2. Exercise & Physical Activity

-Aim for 150 minutes of moderate activity per week (walking, cycling, swimming)
+150 minutes of moderate activity weekly

-Add resistance training to preserve muscle mass and testosterone
+Strength training to preserve muscle and testosterone

 3. Stress & Sleep Management